TobikoData/sqlmesh/docs/concepts/macros/macro_variables.md

 The `@` symbol tells SQLMesh that `@execution_ds` is a macro variable that requires substitution before the SQL is executed.

-The macro variable `@execution_ds` is predefined, so its value will be automatically set by SQLMesh based on when the model was last executed.
-If the model was last run on February 1, 2023 the rendered query would be:
+The macro variable `@execution_ds` is predefined, so its value will be automatically set by SQLMesh based on when the execution started.
+If the model was executed on February 1, 2023 the rendered query would be:

 ```sql linenums="1"
 SELECT *